Gas Pipeline Installation for Laboratories: IS 6044 Compliance Guide

 - As-built drawings

-- Material test certificates (copper tube + fittings)
+- Material test certificates (pipe + fittings)

 - Pressure test certificate (24-hour soap test + electronic leak test)